stargate/data-api/docker-compose/README.md

 ## Data API with DSE-6.9 cluster

-You can start a simple configuration with DSE 6.9 the following command:
+You can start a simple configuration with DSE 6.9 with the following command:

 ```
 ./start_dse69.sh
 ```

-You can start a simple configuration with HCD the following command:
+You can start a simple configuration with HCD with the following command:

 ```
 ./start_hcd.sh